-A regular way purchase of financial assets is recognised using trade date accounting.
+Regular way purchases of financial assets is recognised using trade date accounting.
 From this date any gains or losses arising from changes in fair value of the financial assets or liabilities are recorded in the Statement of Comprehensive Income.

 (iii) Measurement and fair value measurement principles